kerryholsinger/geocoding/README.md

 ## Features

 - **Flexible**: Works with any object by providing address field API names.
-- **Powerful Data Retrieval**: Retrieves geocoding data such as latitude, longitude, county, ZIP+4, census tract, and FIPS code.
+- **Automated Data Retrieval**: Retrieves geocoding data such as latitude, longitude, county, ZIP+4, census tract, and FIPS code.
-- **Scalable**: Leverages asynchronous processing for reliable performance, even with high volumes of records.
-- **Easy Integration**: Can be seamlessly triggered via Salesforce Flow.
+- **Easy Setup**: Can be seamlessly triggered via Salesforce Flow.

 ## How It Works